lcynju/BeehiveZ-NJU/README.md

 # BeehiveZ-NJU
-Process Model Similarity Measuring and COmplete Log Generator
+Process Model Similarity Measuring and Complete Log Generator

 BeehiveZ is developed by Institute of Information System and Engineering, School of Software, Tsinghua University, used for business process model and business process instance management, covering the topics of mining, comparison, indexing, query and so on.